- Welcome to the Knowledge Base

 - Template - Opportunity Conversion Rates

-Once these Reports have been created they are ready to be added to the Dashboard, you may not need to make any changes to these Reports as they are simple templates.
-However it is worth checking some of the criteria in place to ensure they work with your data.
+Once these Reports have been created they are ready to be added to the Dashboard, but at this stage you may want to take the opportunity to add any additional fields you want to see, and review the criteria to ensure they work with your data.

 Step 2: Create a chart

-For this Dashboard we will create a Pie Chart for the Report Template - Current Sales Pipeline by Stage to do this you will need to Run the Report and then select the Action to Chart this view.
+For this Dashboard we will create a Pie Chart for the Report Template - Current Sales Pipeline by Stage.
+To do this you will need to Run the Report and then select the Action Chart this view.
 We will then use the Total Amount as the Data Series and the Sales Rep as the Category.

-This will then generate a Pie Chart similar to the below:
+Save & Close this, and it will generate a Pie Chart similar to the below: